Kolefn/Juliet/README.md

 # Juliet
-Meet Juliet, your personal assistant in a World of Warcraft add-on.
+A tiny first-time World of Warcraft add-on.
+If I can remember correctly, it greets you upon login and auto-resurrects your character.